 Spring into action

 One of Victoria’s premier relaxation destinations – the steamy Peninsula Hot Springs in Fingal – is usually heaving.
 But chances are you’ll find it a little less so if you head there on December 25.
-There are more than 50 family-friendly bathing experiences available from 5am to 11pm.
+There are more than 50 family-friendly bathing experiences available.
 But that’s not all: you can also get involved in yoga, hot and cold therapy, and a detoxifying clay situation.
-Plus, the on-site cafe is open all day long, serving coffee, toasties, baked goods, grazing platters and more.
+Plus, the on-site cafe is open all day long, serving coffee, breakfast bagels, baked goods, grazing platters and more.

 Get to the gardens

 If outdoors is where you want to be on December 25, why not park yourself at one of Melbourne’s best picnic spots – or hit the road to one of Victoria’s best.
 Failing that, some of the city’s most lush gardens are open to visitors.
-Appreciate Melbourne’s riverside botanic gardens at face value – wandering through more than 3000 cacti and succulents at the “Arid Garden” – or whip out your phone to experience a free augmented-reality art exhibition, Seeing the Invisible.
-In Bulleen, you can explore Heide’s gardens and sculpture park.
+Appreciate Melbourne’s riverside botanic gardens at face value – wandering through more than 3000 cacti and succulents at the “Arid Garden”.
+Or in Bulleen, you can explore Heide’s gardens and sculpture park.

 Walk it out